apache/pulsar/site2/website/versioned_docs/version-2.8.2/getting-started-standalone.md

 ...
 ```

-> #### Note
+> **Note**
+> * If you are running Pulsar in a bare metal cluster, make sure `connectors` tarball is unzipped in every pulsar directory of the broker (or in every pulsar directory of function-worker if you are running a separate worker cluster for Pulsar Functions).
 >
-> * If you are running Pulsar in a bare metal cluster, make sure `connectors` tarball is unzipped in every pulsar directory of the broker
-> (or in every pulsar directory of function-worker if you are running a separate worker cluster for Pulsar Functions).
->
-> * If you are [running Pulsar in Docker](getting-started-docker.md) or deploying Pulsar using a docker image (e.g. [K8S](deploy-kubernetes.md) or [DCOS](deploy-dcos.md)),
-> you can use the `apachepulsar/pulsar-all` image instead of the `apachepulsar/pulsar` image. `apachepulsar/pulsar-all` image has already bundled [all builtin connectors](io-overview.md#working-with-connectors).
+> * If you are [running Pulsar in Docker](getting-started-docker.md) or deploying Pulsar using a docker image (e.g. [K8S](deploy-kubernetes.md) or [DCOS](deploy-dcos.md)), you can use the `apachepulsar/pulsar-all` image instead of the `apachepulsar/pulsar` image. `apachepulsar/pulsar-all` image has already bundled [all builtin connectors](io-overview.md#working-with-connectors).

 ### Install tiered storage offloaders (optional)

-> #### Tip
->
+> **Tip**
-> Since `2.2.0` release, Pulsar releases a separate binary distribution, containing the tiered storage offloaders.
+> - Since `2.2.0` release, Pulsar releases a separate binary distribution, containing the tiered storage offloaders.
-> To enable tiered storage feature, follow the instructions below; otherwise skip this section.
+> - To enable tiered storage feature, follow the instructions below; otherwise skip this section.

 To get started with [tiered storage offloaders](concepts-tiered-storage.md), you need to download the offloaders tarball release on every broker node in one of the following ways: